stevejay/middleengine-website/src/posts/2020-08-21-cpu-versus-gpu-with-the-canvas-web-api.md

 ### Usages of `getImageData` and `putImageData`

 A very important heuristic is whether or not [`CanvasRenderingContext2D.getImageData`](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/getImageData) and [`CanvasRenderingContext2D.putImageData`](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/putImageData) are used with the canvas.
 Generally these two methods are used to read the values of particular pixels to process them in some way, such as applying a desaturation filter to an image, and they are handled by the CPU not the GPU.
 If the canvas is a GPU canvas then these methods require a GPU to CPU transfer of the pixel data (sometimes termed a GPU readback) which is [well known for being a slow operation](https://superuser.com/questions/1478985/why-is-there-a-bottleneck-sending-data-from-a-gpu-to-a-cpu-but-less-so-from-cp).
-Given this, if you use `getImageData` or `putImageData` on a canvas then the browser might decide to make that canvas a CPU canvas in order to avoid GPU readbacks.
+Given this, if you use `getImageData` or `putImageData` on a canvas then the browser might decide to make that canvas a CPU canvas in order to avoid the overhead of GPU readbacks.

 Browsers are also starting to support a new [`willReadFrequently`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/getContext) 2D canvas context attribute that allows you to request a CPU canvas when you know that your use case will benefit from one, rather than you having to rely on getting one via browser heuristics.